Behaving Badly or Just Poor Judgement?

 Our equality has brought with it the freedom of self-expression, by anyone.

 It’s a right to say anything and everything and that includes disrespectful and inappropriate actions.

 Soccer Mums and Dads are a prime example where children are mimicking their parents.

-Don't we have ourselves to blame in what our children see and act out?
+Don’t we have ourselves to blame for what our children see and act out?

-The lower age for accessibility to alcohol, combined with an underdeveloped brain of youth, is a path to more errors in judgement.
+The lower age for accessibility to alcohol, combined with an underdeveloped brain of youth, is a path to more errors in judgment.

 The Behavior of Society – Next?